Characterizations of certain matroids by maximizing valuative invariants: Cycle matroids of complete graphs, and their truncations

-\begin{proof} We first prove, by induction on $r$, that $M$ has at most $r+1$ large hyperplanes.
-An inequality that we use to prove the induction step holds for $r\geq 5$, so we check all cases $r<5$ first.
+\begin{proof} We prove the bound in (a) by induction on $r$.
+An inequality that we use in the induction step holds for $r\geq 5$, so we check all cases $r<5$ first.
 If $r=2$, then $M$ is $U_{2,3}$, so the assertion holds.
-For $r=3$, since $|E(M)|=6$, each point is in at most two large lines; thus, if there are $k$ large lines, then the number of pairs $(e,L)$ where $L$ is a large line and $e\in L$ is, on the one hand, $3k$, and, on the other, at most $6\cdot 2$, so $3k\leq 12$, that is, $k\leq 4$, as claimed.
+For $r=3$, since $|E(M)|=6$, each point is in at most two large lines; thus, if there are $k$ large lines, then the number of pairs $(e,L)$ where $L$ is a large line and $e\in L$ is, on the one hand, $3k$, and, on the other, at most $6\cdot 2$, so $3k\leq 12$, that is, $k\leq 4$, as needed.

-We now show that if $r=4$, so $|E(M)|=10$, then $M$ has at most five large planes.
-By inclusion/exclusion, the intersection of any two large planes $P$ and $P'$ is a line with two or three elements.
+Now consider $r=4$, so $|E(M)|=10$.
+Note that the intersection of any two large planes $P$ and $P'$ is a line with two or three elements.
 First assume that $P\cap P'=\{a,b\}$.
-Thus, $P\cup P'=E(M)$, so any other large plane $P''$ must intersect each of $P$ and $P'$ in a large line; let $P''\cap P=L$ and $P''\cap P'=L'$.
-Now $P''=L\cup L'$, so $L\cap L'=\emptyset$, and so $\{a,b\}\cap(L\cup L')=\emptyset$.
-However, only one large line in $P$ can be disjoint from $\{a,b\}$, and similarly for $P'$, so there is at most one large plane besides $P$ and $P'$, consistent with the claim.
+Thus, $P\cup P'=E(M)$, so any other large plane $Q$ must intersect each of $P$ and $P'$ in a large line; let $Q\cap P=L$ and $Q\cap P'=L'$.
+Now $Q=L\cup L'$, so $L\cap L'=\emptyset$, and so $\{a,b\}\cap(L\cup L')=\emptyset$.
+However, only one large line in $P$ can be disjoint from $\{a,b\}$, and similarly for $P'$, so there is at most one large plane besides $P$ and $P'$, consistent with the bound.
 Now assume that any two large planes of $M$ intersect in a large line.
-By counting, any large line is in at most two large planes.
+By counting, a large line is in at most two large planes.
 Since any large plane $P$ has at most four large lines and each other large plane must intersect $P$ in one of those lines, and each such line is in at most one large plane besides $P$, there are at most five large planes, as needed.
-It is relevant for the last step of the proof to note that we have shown that the bound of five large planes is met only when each pair of those large planes intersects in a large line.
+It is relevant for the last step of the proof to note that if $M$ has five large planes, then any two of them intersect in a large line.